You can learn most of the basics of welding in a single day.

 Flux core welding may be the easiest process to learn for beginners from the standpoint of technique.
 It’s easy to get good results with a small amount of practice, and the machines don’t cost a lot.

-Stick welding takes a little more work to get good at, but is very versatile, is one of very few processes that work on cast iron and the machines are the cheapest available.
+Stick welding takes a little more work to get good at but is very versatile, is one of the very few processes that work on cast iron, and the machines are the cheapest available.

 Multi-process welders allow quick learning at first, with growth and versatility for later.
 That’s not the “cheapest” approach but focuses on cost-effective ideas.

 What Processes Interest You?